Causal classification of pathological Misner-type spacetimes: Relation between pseudo-Schwarzschild and Misner spacetime

 ~

 In four dimensions, Misner space is flat, while pseudo-Schwarzschild spacetime is not conformally flat.
 Therefore, these two spacetimes do not belong to the same conformal class.
 At this point, we turn to the concept of causal relations, known as isocausality, which is more general than conformal relations.
 We consider mappings that preserve causal relations, even if their inverses do not necessarily do so.
 This notion was proposed by Garc\'{i}a-Parrado and Senovilla~\cite{Garcia-Parrado} and further developed by A. Garc\'{i}a-Parrado and M. S\'{a}nchez~\cite{Garcia-Parrado_M.
 Sanchez}.
 The analogy between the pseudo-Schwarzschild and Misner spacetimes becomes clearer through Penrose diagrams, as shown in Figure~\ref{fig:Penrose Diagram}.
-These diagrams reveal that the universal covering spaces of these spacetimes share the same large-scale structure. \begin{rem} The boundaries in the diagram are not part of the original spacetimes.
+These diagrams reveal that the universal covering spaces of these spacetimes share the same large-scale structure.

+\begin{rem} The boundaries in the diagram are not part of the original spacetimes.
 It is important to remember that we imposed periodicity on one coordinate in the original spacetimes, which cannot be appropriately represented in the Penrose diagrams. \end{rem}

-In earlier work~\cite{Rieger - Topologies of maximally extended non-Hausdorff Misner Space} we conjectured that the $4$--dimensional pseudo-Schwarzschild spacetime and Misner space are isocausal.
+In earlier work~\cite{Rieger - Topologies of maximally extended non-Hausdorff Misner Space} we conjectured that the $4$-dimensional pseudo-Schwarzschild spacetime and Misner space are isocausal.
 In the present paper, we prove this result and extend it to include the pseudo-Reissner-Nordstr\"{o}m spacetime.
 The proof, given in Proposition~\ref{prop:IsoAllThree}, establishes that all three models are pairwise isocausal on their universal covers and on suitable causally regular regions of the compactified spacetimes, and provides explicit criteria for when this equivalence descends globally.